 Of my 5 Centuries, 4 were done with Didi.
 Being a faster rider, she often sacrificed her own time to ride with me.
 Our experiences have run the gamut from grueling to relaxing but always fun.

 I highly recommend getting involved with other GOers to ride whenever possible.
-It enhances your total ElliptiGO experience.
+It enhances your total ElliptiGO experience, as well as mental wellness.
 There are several state and local riding groups that get together – you’d be surprised how far people will travel for the camaraderie!
 Plus check out the Facebook group and the Global ElliptiGO Riders Club to get the complete ElliptiGO experience.

 Looking Towards 2021